kubewarden/kubewarden.io/content/blog/2025/11/policy-sdk-js.md

 - Example policy demonstrating best practices
 - Integration with Kubernetes TypeScript types for complete type safety

-Here's a glimpse of what a simple policy looks like:
+Here's what a simple policy looks like:
 ```typescript
 import { Validation, writeOutput } from 'kubewarden-policy-sdk';